cybergarage/puzzledb-go/doc/spec/coordinator-store-spec.md

 ## Key Header Specification

 The key header is a 2-byte header that is prepended to every key in the key-value store.
-The key header is defined as follows:
+The key header is reserved as follows:

 <table>
 <colgroup>